A Boy, a Girl, and a Baby Family

 - The boy and girl are between ages 7 and 15 years: not too young children and not too old teens, either.

-- The baby is not an infant: more like a toddler between six months and 2 years old, but before the age of learning to talk.
+- The baby is not an infant: more like a toddler between six months and 2 years old, but too young to talk.

 - Just because one can't walk or talk yet does not mean that the infant sibling is good for nothing or powerless.
 On the contrary, the infant is often shown to be the most powerful in the family (if applicable), or a Brainy Baby, or a Little Miss Badass.
 Even when they are only the Plucky Comic Relief for most of the story, the baby can save the day at the very end as the Big Damn Hero.